Xinchengyuan/TwentyFourCalculator/README.md

 # TwentyFourCalculator
-A command line tool to find solution to the game of giving 4 playing cards and compute 24 from them
+A command line tool to find solution to the game of giving 4 playing cards and computing 24 from them

 The rules of the game are:
-1. Only basic simple operators including +-*/ are allowed, () can be possibly added
+1. Only basic simple operators including +-*/ are allowed, and () can be possibly added
 2. Each number can only be used once

+Use this tool if you want the computer to find a solution for you.

 How to run:
 1. Install Python (The code is written and tested in python 3)